green-party-dublin-central/nh-web/site/content/post/vacant-sites-derelict-site-register.md

 title: Vacant Sites & Derelict Site Register
 date: 2021-08-17T14:42:17.184Z
-description: A short guide on how to propose adding a site to Dublin City Council's Vacant Sites Register and Derelict Sites Register.
+description: A short guide on how to propose adding a site to Dublin City Council's Vacant Sites Register and the Derelict Sites Register.
 image: img/vacant-site.png
 ---
 ### ***What is a vacant site?***